jaredlander/LiveMLMay18/README.md

 Live Training
 =============

-This is an empty repo for to initialize an R project for training courses organized by [Lander Analytics](www.landeranalytics.com).
+This is an empty repo for to initialize an R project for training courses organized by [O'Reilly](https://www.safaribooksonline.com/live-training/courses/machine-learning-with-r/0636920176060/).

 Packages
 ========